tdalbertson/100-days-of-code/log.md

 **Thoughts** Finally completed the C++ Lab on algorithms.
 Although I understand the logic I can't code the algorithms from memory.
 I'll work on Python stuff tomorrow.

+### Day 18: October 30, 2020

+**Today's Progress**: C++ Pointers

+**Thoughts** Read and watched some videos on C++ pointers and how they work.
+However, I still don't quite understand their usage in programs or why they would be used over references.
+I'll keep looking into these things.

 **Link(s) to work**
 1. [Check Splitter App](https://github.com/tdalbertson/check_splitter)
 2. [Python Flappy Bird](https://github.com/tdalbertson/pythonflappybird)